tstepanski/Telegram.Net/README.md

 </h2>

 - Language: C#
-- Vesrion of language: 9.0
+- Version of language: 9.0
 - Target framework: .NET 5.0

 <h2>
     ❓ Why Telegram.NET?
 </h2>

 `Telegram.NET` is a flexible API wrapper.
-You can create your own extesions for library without contributing.
+You can create your own extensions for library without contributing.
 For example, you can create a command service to create command easier.
 Also, if you don't want to create your own extensions, you can get <a href="https://github.com/denvot">DenVot</a>'s extensions for library.
 With `Telgram.NET` you can use classes wich provides interfaces for Telegram API.
 For example, if you have a `ITelegramChannel` instance, you can send a message to specified channel:

 ```csharp
 await chat.SendMessageAsync("This is my first message!
 Yeah 👏"); //Realy easy!